aposazhennikov/stream-audio-to-web/README.md

 - **Player control** — buttons for switching tracks forward and backward
 - **Track history** — list of recently played tracks for each station (up to 100 tracks)
 - **Stable station order** — stations are always displayed in the same order (alphabetical)
+- **Relay management** — access to relay management interface when relay functionality is enabled

 ### Using the Status Page: